-804-134 Mathematical Reasoning // 3 cr
+804-134 | Mathematical Reasoning // 3 Credits

 All college students, regardless of their college major, need to be able to make reasonable decisions about fiscal, environmental, and health issues that require quantitative reasoning skills.
 An activity based approach is used to explore numerical relationships, graphs, proportional relationships, algebraic reasoning, and problem solving using linear, exponential and other mathematical models.
-This course may be used as the first of a two part sequence that ends with Quantitative Reasoning.
+Students will develop conceptual and procedural tools that support the use of key mathematical concepts in a variety of contexts.
+This course may be used as the first of a two part sequence that ends with Quantitative Reasoning as the capstone general education math requirement.